sshelll/menuscreen/README.md

 ## Usage

 demo is `see ./test/test.go`.
-when the screen started, you can press `/` to search and press `enter` to confirm.
+when the screen started, you can press `/` to search and press `enter` to confirm, or you can press `:` to enter your customized content instead of choosing one.

 ## Demo